ARMargolis/armargolis.github.io/index.md

 ---
-title: Crime Analysis
+title: Aaron's Learning
-description: Analysis of Uniform Crime Reporting data from the FBI
+description: A repository of machine learning and big data projects
 ---

 ![Chagall's Le Fleurs](Chagall-LeFleurs.jpg)
+Le Fleurs, by Marc Chagall

 Here is a Mean Shift Analysis of the Uniform Crime Reporting data published by the FBI.
 I use TensorFlow 2.0 to do the analysis and bokeh to create the map.